 Potting mixes are composted bark blends designed to provide the best planting medium for pots and other containers.
-They are different in structure from soils or compost.
+They are different in structure from soils or composts.

-These potting mixes (also referred to as potting composts) are designed to provide air, moisture and support to plant roots while also allowing water to flow through.
-Potting mixes provide the basic nutrients for plant growth (nitrogen, phosphorus and potassium) and some are designed to suit the special needs of a range of garden plants.
+These potting mixes (also referred to as 'potting composts') are designed to provide air, moisture and support to plant roots while also allowing water to flow through.
+Potting mixes provide the basic nutrients required for plant growth (nitrogen, phosphorus and potassium), and some are designed to suit the special needs of a range of garden plants.

-As plastic pots became the norm for plant production, growers and gardeners began to look for lighter and more reliable materials to fill pots.
+As plastic pots became the norm for plant production, growers and gardeners began to look for lighter and more reliable materials to fill them.